Represents a translator of Translatables.

 for one of the candidate Locales, then instead of falling back to

 ResourceBundle would do per default), one shall be able to specify fallback Locales oneself --

 whether this includes

-java.util.Locale.getDefaultor not on the JVM platform is up to the user of Atrium.
+java.util.Locale.getDefaultor not on a JVM platform is up to the user of Atrium.